 Dr. Dillon Caswell joined the Goldwyn & Boyland team in July of 2017 after graduating with his Doctorate in Physical Therapy from SUNY Upstate Medical University.
 Prior to his Doctoral degree, Dr. Caswell graduated Cum Laude from Syracuse University with a B.S. in Exercise Science and Magna Cum Laude from Onondaga Community College with an A.A.S.
 Physical Therapist Assistant.
-He has presented his research on Gait changes in individuals suffering from Concussions at the 2017 American Physical Therapy Association yearly national conference in San Antonio Texas and served as a teaching assistant for sports elective courses at SUNY Upstate Medical University.
+He has presented his research on Gait changes in people suffering from Concussions at the 2017 American Physical Therapy Association yearly national conference in San Antonio Texas.

 After completing clinical at Goldwyn & Boyland, PT and Baylor Outpatient clinic in Dallas, Texas, he realized his passion for working with athletes of all ages and is currently preparing to become a Board-Certified Sports Specialist.
 Dr. Caswell has undergone emergency medical response training to offer on field coverage for local high school and professional teams alongside Dr. David Boyland.
 Dr. Caswell served as a member of the 2018 Eastern regional CrossFit medical team, where he provided medical and therapeutic services to the top CrossFit athletes from around the world.
 He is also the primary provider for the Syracuse Chargers Rugby club.